basselelsheikh/E-commerce/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-there are three preregistered accounts for you to test: </br>
+There are three preregistered accounts for you to test: </br>
 Bassel's account is the superuser </br>

 username: bassel </br>